-With weights reaching up to 80,000 pounds, fully loaded tractor-trailers may endanger other people on the road if they cannot stop effectively.
+With weights reaching up to 80,000 pounds, fully loaded tractor-trailers may find it hard to perform the correct stopping distance.
 A trucking company that fails to ensure that its vehicles can operate safely may be liable if others are injured as a result of its negligence.
-Skilled Atlanta truck accident lawyer Terrence R. Bethune can help you if you were in a crash that was caused by a negligent commercial driver or the trucker’s employer.
+Skilled Atlanta truck driving accident lawyer Terrence R. Bethune can help you if you were in a crash that was caused by a negligent commercial driver or the trucker’s employer.

-Trucking companies have a responsibility to keep their vehicles in safe working order, and their drivers must leave adequate space to make an emergency stop.
+Trucking companies have a responsibility to keep their vehicles in safe working order, and their drivers must leave enough space for stopping distance.
 To assert the right to compensation, a person injured by a failure to comply with this obligation must prove:

 - The driver, trucking company, or other defendant owed the victim a duty of care;